How to Make the Most of a Devastating Penetration Test Report

 3. Various health information acts, such as the Health Information Protection Act.

-Below are the three different forms of legal regulations that are summarized in point form.
+Below are the three different forms of legal regulations.

 PIPEDA